Munchausen's syndrome is a psychological and behavioural condition where someone pretends to be ill or induces symptoms of illness in themselves.

 - pretending to have psychological symptoms – for example, claiming to hear voices or claiming to see things that are not really there

-- actively seeking to make themselves ill – such as deliberately infecting a wound by rubbing dirt into it
+- actively trying to get ill – such as deliberately infecting a wound by rubbing dirt into it

 People with Munchausen's syndrome can be very manipulative and, in the most serious cases, may undergo painful and sometimes life-threatening surgery, even though they know it is unnecessary.